 Continuous delivery (CD)

 These two practices are the focus of this blog post.
-The following sections will dive into each of
+The following sections dive into each of

 these practices, and along the way, you’ll work through examples that use GitHub Actions for CI and CD, including